duglin/helloworld/README.md

 - `steps` allows for you to define a list of things to do in order to build the image

-What's innteresting about this to me is that I'm wondering if this is overly complex and overly simplified at the same time.
+What's interesting about this to me is that I'm wondering if this is overly complex and overly simplified at the same time.
 What I mean by that is this... the template provides an image to do all sorts of magic to build our image - that part makes sense to me.
 However, they then suggest that